orkhasnat/resume/modern-big/resume.typ

 )

 = About Me
-I'm a final semester undergraduate student with a keen interest in open-source projects.
+//I'm a final semester undergraduate student with a keen interest in open-source projects.
 I actively seek out opportunities to learn and grow, specially within collaborative team environments where I can contribute to technological innovations.
 Adept at bug hunting and vulnerability detection, I excel at performing under tight deadlines and pressure.

+I'm a recent graduate with a passion for technology and a strong interest in open-source development.
+I flourish in collaborative environments, actively seeking opportunities to learn and grow while excelling under pressure and tight deadlines.
+Eager to apply my skills and enthusiasm to contribute meaningfully to innovative projects aimed at the betterment of society.
 = Education

 #resume-entry(
   title: "Islamic University of Technology",
   location: "B.Sc in Computer Science & Engineering",
   date: "Jan 2020 - Present",
-  description: "CGPA: "+text(fill:color-darkgray)[3.77]+" out of 4.00 | Position: "+text(fill:color-darkgray)[19#super("th")]
+  description: "CGPA: "+text(fill:color-darkgray)[3.77]+" out of 4.00" // | Position: "+text(fill:color-darkgray)[19#super("th")]
 )
 #resume-entry(
   title: "Dhaka Residential Model College",